-The LTI tranches granted as of 31 December 2023 are shown in the table below, broken down by individual members of the Management Board.
+The LTI tranches granted as of 31 December 2024 are shown in the table below, broken down by current and former members of the Management Board.

-The LTI tranches have a term of three years and are only paid out at the end of the relevant term at the average closing prices of the Instone Group share determined at that time.
+The LTI tranches have a performance period of three years and are only paid out upon expiry of the relevant performance period at the average closing price of Instone Group shares determined at that time.

-In the case of the LTI tranches referred to as "(old)", which were still granted under the remuneration system until 30 June 2021, the basic number of virtual shares granted is multiplied by the average closing price of the Instone Group share during the last 20 trading days of the relevant term, plus any dividend paid.
+In the case of the LTI tranches referred to as "(old)", which were still granted under the remuneration system applicable until 30 June 2021, the basic number of virtual shares granted is multiplied by the average closing price of the Instone Group share during the last 20 trading days of the relevant term, plus any dividend paid.
 The payout amount calculated in this way is capped for each virtual share in the LTI tranches (old) at the amount that corresponds to 200% of the initial value determined for the relevant bonus year.
 For the determination of the LTI initial value at the time the LTI tranches were granted, a planned/actual comparison was made of the adjusted earnings before tax for the bonus year as well as the two previous years and virtual shares were allocated at the average price during the last 20 trading days before the end of the bonus year.
 During the term of the LTI tranches (old), no performance criteria are applied, so the final payout amount is therefore exclusively dependent on the share price performance of Instone Group shares.